Uncovering the Limits of Machine Learning for Automatic Vulnerability Detection: Related Work

-Some of the semantic preserving transformations proposed in the literature \cite{DAMP, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations} are computed during the training of the respective models with the goal to optimize an additional training objective, which is designed to produce models that are robust against small transformations of their input (adversarial training).
-The difference of adversarial training to standard training data amplification is, that in adversarial training the transformations are computed during training (instead of before the training) and in such a way, that the loss of the model for each training sample is maximized.
-We use both simple semantic preserving transformations and adversarial training in our experiments.
+Similar to other related publications listed above \cite{ALERT, AVERLOC, Generating_Adversarial_Computer_Programs_using_Optimized_Obfuscations}, Rahman et al. \cite{towards_causal} investigate overfitting of ML4VD techniques to variable and API names by transforming them in the testing data.
+Additionally, they propose a new method to address the overfitting based on causal learning, which aims to disable models from using superficial features (e.g. variable names) entirely.
+While their approach seems to be effective to avoid overfitting for concrete and simple transformations (e.g. changing variable names), the authors do not investigate how their method performs when faced with unseen semantic preserving transformations, that were not specifically trained for.
+Our proposed methodology can be used as a tool to do this, which allows to draw conclusions about overfitting to unrelated features fundamentally, irrespective of the type of transformation applied to training- and testing data.

-In order to evaluate the general capabilities of ML techniques for vulnerability detection and the benefits of data amplification on them, we collected a new dataset (VulnPatchPairs), which contains both vulnerable functions and their respective patches.
+In order to evaluate the general capabilities of ML4VD techniques, we collected a new dataset (VulnPatchPairs), which contains both vulnerable functions and their respective patches.
 The collection of a pairwise vulnerability-patch dataset has been proposed by previous work \cite{Fix_dataset_1, fix_dataset_2, fix_dataset_3}, e.g. for the research field of automated fixing.
-However, to the best of our knowledge, we are the first use such a dataset to evaluate the general capabilities of ML techniques for vulnerability detection and the effects of data amplification using semantic preserving transformations.
+However, to the best of our knowledge, we are the first to utilize such a dataset to evaluate the general capabilities of ML4VD techniques.

+Two recently published papers \cite{diversevul, empirical_study} report poor generalization capabilities of different ML-based techniques (e.g. LLMs and GNNs) when evaluated on functions from unseen git projects.
+Our \autoref{alg:methodology_2} also investigates the generalization capabilities of ML4VD techniques, but using a different setup, in which functions in the evaluation data belong to a modified vulnerability detection setting (e.g. vulnerable functions and their patches), but can be from the same projects.